3 / 5 Stars

 U.S. News evaluated 123 Aggressive Allocation Funds.
 Our list highlights the top-rated funds for long-term investors based on the ratings of leading fund industry researchers.

 The investment seeks long-term total return, consisting of capital appreciation and current income.
 The fund invests at least 80% of the fund's net assets in equity and fixed income securities designed to replicate the holdings and weightings of the securities comprising the S&P 500 Index and Barclays 20+ Treasury Index.
 Its "neutral" target allocation is 60% of the fund's total assets in equity securities and 40% of the fund's total assets in fixed income securities.
-The percentage of fund assets that it invests in different asset classes may temporarily deviate from the fund's target allocations due to changes in market values.
+The fund seeks to achieve the fund's investment objective by allocating up to 75% of its assets in equity securities and up to 55% of its assets in fixed income securities.

 Wells Fargo Advantage Index Asset Allocation Fund has an expense ratio of 1.90 percent.